mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 Imagine our diplomat (the LLM) has two minds working together:

 1. **The Actor (The Policy, $\pi_\theta$):** This is the part of the brain that **decides what to do**.
 It looks at the current situation (the state, $S_t$) and chooses an action (generates the next token, $A_t$).
 The policy *is* the LLM's primary function.
 Its parameters, $\theta$, are what we want to improve.
-2. **The Critic (The Value Function, $V_	heta$):** This is the part of the brain that **evaluates the situation**.
+2. **The Critic (The Value Function, $V_\theta$):** This is the part of the brain that **evaluates the situation**.
 It doesn't decide what to do.
 Instead, it looks at the current state ($S_t$) and predicts the likely total future reward it can expect to get from this point onwards.
 It answers the question: "Given the conversation so far, how well are things likely to go from here?"
-Its parameters are $	heta$.
+Its parameters are $\theta$.

 #### **What is the Structure of the LLM?
 Is it Multi-headed?**

 **Yes, exactly.** In the PPO stage of RLHF, the model we are training is typically a single Large Language Model with a shared "body" (the main transformer blocks) and **two separate "heads"**:

 1. **The Policy Head (Actor Head):** This is the standard language model head.
 It takes the final hidden state of a token and outputs logits over the entire vocabulary, defining the probability distribution for the next token.
 This is what generates the text.
 2. **The Value Head (Critic Head):** This is a new head added to the model.
 It's usually a simple linear layer that takes the final hidden state of a token and outputs a **single scalar number**.
-This number is the value estimate, $V_	heta(S_t)$.
+This number is the value estimate, $V_\theta(S_t)$.

 So, when we perform a forward pass with the LLM during PPO training, we get two outputs simultaneously from the same underlying model representation: an **action probability distribution** from the policy head and an **expected future reward** from the value head.
 This shared structure is computationally efficient.